-Language and Cultural Considerations (English Learners - ELs)15
+Language and Cultural Considerations (English Learners - ELs)26

-The IEP team describes the bilingual service delivery model that has been used with the EL student and whether any changes need to be made.
+The IEP team describes the bilingual service delivery model that has been used with the English Learner and if any changes need to be made.
 The information summarized in this section drives the supports outlined in Accommodations and Modifications: Special Factors, English Learners.

-For students who are not ELs, this section should describe how the language of the student's parents/guardians impacts learning and whether any cultural considerations exist and should be addressed through accommodations or other supports.
+This section should describe how the language of the student's parents/guardians impacts learning and if any cultural considerations exist and should be addressed through accommodations or other supports.